How Do You Like Wednesday?: Moped Rally Through Eastern Japan

-Suzui takes Ōizumi to Tokyo, and buys two cubs, a popular Japanese moped for them. Ōizumi is delighted until Fujimua tells him that Suzui and he has to ride the mopeds all the way back to Sapporo within 72 hours, otherwise they will be faced with a penalty.
+Suzui takes Ōizumi to Tokyo, and buys two cub, a popular Japanese moped for them. Ōizumi is delighted until Fujimura tells him that Suzui and he has to ride the mopeds all the way back to Sapporo within 72 hours, otherwise they will be faced with a penalty.
 The most infamous incident in this episode is the "daru-ma ya wheelie incident", in which Ōizumi, who is carrying a daruma doll on his moped, inadvertently performs a wheelie at a road construction site and crashes into a safety sign.
 Despite this and many other incidents, the crew makes it back to Sapporo in time.

 Europe Revenge: The Beautiful Countries Break Humans

 They drive from Paris and go through Germany, Denmark, and Scandinavian Peninsula, all the way to Helsinki.
 The beautiful, yet boring scenery of Scandinavia eventually makes them irritated.

 We Show You All the Backstage Scenes of 30 Hours Television!

 One time, How do you like Wednesday? presented a special prime time edition, We Show You All the Backstage Scenes of 30 Hours Television!.
 A spoof on telethons, the special featured nothing but a series of live commercials scattered over a 30-hour period, few seconds each.